mohammadshakirsaifi/Py-B1/README.md

  ## Basic Python Concepts

-### 🧮Task 1: Perform Basic Mathematical Operations
-##### Problem Statement: Write a Python program that does the following:
-1. Takes two numbers as input from the user.
-2. Performs the basic mathematical operations on these two numbers: o	Addition o	Subtraction o	Multiplication o	Division
-3. Displays the results of each operation on the screen.
- - Expected Output:
-   - The output should include the result of each operation performed, for example:

 ### 👋 Task 2: Create a Personalized Greeting
 ##### Problem Statement: Write a Python program that:
 1. Takes a user's first name and last name as input.